 There are examples nationally, including Camden Spark (linked to below), that have registered as charities and applied for investment from local, regional or national trusts and foundations for their work.
-Some others have fundraised through a member organisation in order to deliver activity around their priorities, for example, through Arts Council England's Grants for the Arts, now National Lottery Project Grants.
-As CEP work is embedded nationally we hope we will learn more about different models and options for resourcing CEP work, and to be able to share more on this within this resource library.
+Some others have fundraised through a member organisation in order to deliver activity around their priorities, for example through National Lottery Project Grants.